iabbaali/Twitter/README.md

 <img src='http://g.recordit.co/Jt3WvCoaUE.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ---
 **NOTE**: When cloning this application, there are a few pieces of information you must fill in in order to build and run properly.
 In a separate Swift file (i.e. Constants.swift), create 2 constant variables: consumerKey and consumerSecret.
 These 2 constants are used to communicate with the Twitter API.
-After configuring this constant, you can successfully run this Twitter client!
+After configuring these constants, you can successfully run this Twitter client!